puti-projects/puti/README_EN.md

 ## Project Status

-This project is still developing.
-Because it is the first project of the author to contact the Go language, the quality of the code is not in place and will be optimized in the future.
-Your contribution is very welcome.
-Also, for these terrible English translations, welcome to improve.
+This project is still developing, and the goal is the next generation writing system for geeks.

 ## Environmental requirements

 - Golang 1.13+ (Build using modules)
 - MySQL
-- Nginx (Optional)

-This project uses Go Modules, so it is recommended to use Go 1.13 or above; Nginx is optional.
+This project uses Go Modules, so it is recommended to use Go 1.13 or above; The project does not rely on Web Server such as Nginx, but you can configure and use Nginx.

 ## Features